OfficeDev/teams-toolkit/templates/bot/js/workflow/README.md

 }
 ```

+Specifying the `type` as `Action.Execute` allows this Adaptive Card to respond with another card, which will update the UI by replacing the existing card.
+Learn more about [Adaptive Card Universal Actions in the documentation](https://learn.microsoft.com/microsoftteams/platform/task-modules-and-cards/cards/universal-actions-for-adaptive-cards/overview?tabs=mobile#universal-actions).

 > **_NOTE:_**  the `verb` property is required here so that the TeamsFx conversation SDK can invoke the corresponding action handler when the action is invoked in Teams.
 You should provide a global unique string for the `verb` property, otherwise you may experience unexpected behavior if you're using a general string that might cause a collision with other bot actions.

-### Step 2: add adaptive card for action response
+### Step 2: Respond with a new Adaptive Card
-For each action invoke, you can return a new adaptive card to display the response to end user.
-You can use [adaptive card designer](https://adaptivecards.io/designer/) to design your card layout according to your business needs.

-To get-started, you can just create a sample card (`responseCard.json`) with the following content, and put it in `bot/src/adaptiveCards` folder:
+For each action, you can display a new Adaptive Card as a response to the user.
+Create a new file, `bot/src/adaptiveCards/doSomethingResponse.json` to use as a response for the `DoSomething` action created in the previous step:

 ```json
 {